torvalds/linux/Documentation/admin-guide/README.rst

  - There are various README files in the Documentation/ subdirectory: these typically contain kernel-specific installation notes for some drivers for example.
 See Documentation/00-INDEX for a list of what is contained in each file.
-Please read the Changes file, as it contains information about the problems, which may result by upgrading your kernel.
+Please read the :ref:`Documentation/process/changes.rst <changes>` file, as it contains information about the problems, which may result by upgrading your kernel.